Merck Manual

 Altered feedback regulation of the parathyroid glands may be responsible for the elevated or normal intact PTH level.

-Testing for mutations of the CASR, GNA11, or AP2S1 genes may identify the genetic cause of the autosomal dominant forms of the disease that affect a specific family.
+Testing for mutations of the CASR, GNA11, or AP2S1 genes may identify the genetic cause of the autosomal dominant forms of the disease that affect specific families.

 Milk-alkali syndrome